broughtj/Fin5350/reading.md

 ### Beginning Python Books

 - [Python for the Absolute Beginner](https://www.amazon.com/Python-Programming-Absolute-Beginner-3rd/dp/1435455002)
-	+ While the subject of this game programming, it teaches real programming.
+	+ While the subject of this book is game programming, it teaches real programming.
 I haven't yet found a better way for someone with no experience to learn to program.
 The author's approach to programming pedagogy is impressive.

 - [Learn Python the Hard Way](https://learnpythonthehardway.org/)